 image editing options in dolphin

 Once you’ve executed the commands, restart Dolphin.
-Browse to an image in Dolphin, right-click on it, and mouseover to Actions.
-Here you should have three Kim entries – Compress and Resize, Convert and Rotate, Treatment and publication.
-If you can’t see Kim under Actions, sign out of the current session and then sign in again, or just reboot your PC once.
+Navigate to an image in Dolphin, right-click it, and mouse over to Actions.
+Here, you should have three Kim entries – Compress and Resize, Convert and Rotate, Treatment and publication.
+If you can’t see Kim under Actions, sign out of the current session and then sign in again, or reboot your PC once.
 I’d recommend a complete reboot if nothing else works.

 Read Next: Make Your KDE Plasma Desktop Look Like MacOS